 What aspect of this research excites you the most?

-How long before this work might impact patient care?
+How long before your work might impact on patient care?

 What’s your Holy Grail – the one thing you’d like to achieve in your research career?

 I feel that any contribution, however modest, will be worthwhile if it leads to better understanding of epilepsy.
 I am intrigued by the diversity of how seizures manifest clinically and will keep working on trying to understand this better.
 At the end of the day, any positive step we can make to improve the health and wellbeing of the 150,000 people living with epilepsy in Australia, is worthwhile.